Gauravpal2023/Web_Scrapping/README.md

 Usage
 Run the spider by providing a Target product URL as an argument.
 For example: scrapy crawl target -a url="https://www.target.com/p/hp-inc-essential-laptop-computer-17-3-hd-intel-core-8-gb-memory-256-gb-ssd/-/A-92469343#lnk=sametab" -o output.json

+Currently we are storing the data in output.json but for best practices we can also integerate and sql or nosql database like mongodb.